 Copyrighted works are also being licensed and used for AI projects that in turn generate works that serve as market substitutes for the ingested works.
 In some cases, the output could qualify as derivatives of the ingested, copyrighted works.
 In either scenario, copyright owners and creators would be harmed from the unauthorized use of their works, and it is essential that those using the copyrighted works license such uses.
 In short, the marketplace should continue to properly value and incentivize creativity, and AI policy should not interfere with the ability of copyright owners to license their works for AI uses.
 Finally, copyright owners may sometimes choose not to license their works for use in generative systems that may produce competing output, and those choices must be respected.

 There are some who believe that use of copyrighted works for AI ingestion will always qualify as a fair use under section 107 of the Copyright Act.
 That view is inaccurate.
-While there may be instances where ingestion and training qualify as a fair use under section 107, that likely would not be the case if a TDM license is available, the use is commercial, or the resulting AI generated work harms the actual or potential market for the ingested work.
+While there may be instances where ingestion qualify as a fair use under section 107, that likely would not be the case if a TDM license is available, the use is commercial, or the resulting AI generated work harms the actual or potential market for the ingested work.
 The answer will depend on the facts in each particular case.

 Education & Awareness

 As technologies rapidly advance, we caution against forging ahead in a way that would disregard the fundamental legal considerations at the heart of our copyright system.
 It is crucial that those leading AI projects are aware of the legal implications of using copyrighted works as input material, and those that arise from AI-generated output.
 Policymakers, in conjunction with stakeholders, must work together on educational initiatives that aim to establish common understandings and educational guidelines that ensure the rights of all are understood and respected as AI technologies evolve.